Back to rpg

 This is the high jump, running or standing long jump.
 The distances that may be covered may seem small but characters in general will not be in running shorts and spiked heals, rather they will have armour of some sort, weapons, treasure and all manner of other items slung around their body.

 The skill covers the ability to accurately judge the run up and take off point as well as the actual distance covered.
-Even trained athletes may be out by 6" on take off either way, untrained ones more so.
+Even olympic athletes may be out by 6" on take off either way, untrained ones much more so.
 If leaping a bottomless chasm not a sand pit it is assumed that characters adjust the take off point back a few inches to compensate for any error.

 When a jump is made add the success level to the distance.